ivyy-poison/tp/docs/UserGuide.md

 <a href= "#editing-the-name-phone-number-email-address-home-address-or-tags-of-employees--edit">edit</a> command instead to modify the record.
 </box>

-3. Press "enter" on your keyboard and you should see the employee removed from the employee list with all leaves related to that employee in the leave list being removed.
+3. Press "Enter" on your keyboard and you should see the employee removed from the employee list with all leaves related to that employee in the leave list being removed.

 ![After Delete](images/after-delete.png)